roundand/jsninja/README.md

-# README for a newly created project.
+# README for JsNinja exercise.

 There are a couple of things you should do first, before you can use all of Git's power: